pengsun/AOSOLogitBoost/README.md

 AOSOLogitBoost
 ==============

-Codes for the the so-called AOSO-LogitBoost, which is an up-to-date (yet state-of-the-art, probably ) implementation of Friedman's LogitBoost for multi-class classification.
+Codes for the the so-called AOSO-LogitBoost, which is an up-to-date (yet state-of-the-art, probably ) variant of LogitBoost[1] for multi-class classification.
+For binary classification, it reduces to the original LogitBoost (with the robust tree split gain criterion[2]).
 Once you decide that LogitBoost is suitable to your classification problem, just try this AOSO-LogitBoost which typically has lower classification error and faster convergence rate than original LogitBoost.

 Features
 --------